News & Analysis

 What the family says happened

-Sam Nelson was 19 when he died of an overdose in 2025.
-According to his mother Leila Turner-Scott and his stepfather Angus Scott, Sam was using ChatGPT the way many users his age do — as a productivity tool and for help with schoolwork.
-What his family says they did not know is that he was also asking ChatGPT for guidance about drugs.
+According to the family's account, as reported by CBS News, the 19-year-old decedent was using ChatGPT the way many users his age do — as a productivity tool and for help with schoolwork.
+What his family says they did not know is that he was also asking ChatGPT for guidance about substances.
 He would have been a rising college junior at the time of his death.

-The specific factual allegation at the center of the complaint, as reported by CBS News, is that ChatGPT advised Sam that it was safe to take kratom — a plant-derived supplement sold in pills, powders, and drinks — in combination with Xanax, the widely prescribed benzodiazepine used to treat anxiety.
-The family alleges that combination proved lethal.
+The specific factual allegation at the center of the complaint, as reported by CBS News, is that ChatGPT advised the decedent it was safe to combine two substances whose interaction is well-documented in FDA warnings as carrying a meaningful risk of fatal respiratory depression.
+The complaint alleges that combination directly contributed to his death.

 The lawsuit at a glance

 The case was filed in California state court on May 12, 2026.
-CBS News, which broke the story in an exclusive interview with the family, identified the plaintiffs as Leila Turner-Scott and her husband Angus Scott, with the decedent identified as Sam Nelson, Turner-Scott's son and Angus Scott's stepson.
+CBS News, which broke the story in an exclusive interview with the family, identified the plaintiffs as the decedent's mother and stepfather.
 As of publication, the full complaint, case number, division, and complete list of causes of action are not yet publicly available.
 This article will be updated as additional filings and reporting clarify the procedural posture.

 The drug interaction at the center of the case

-Combining an opioid-receptor agonist with a benzodiazepine is a well-documented respiratory depression risk.
-The FDA has required black box warnings on benzodiazepines since 2016 specifically about co-administration with opioids, and a substantial body of peer-reviewed literature and case reports has linked combined kratom-benzodiazepine use to fatal and near-fatal overdoses.
-The interaction the Scott family alleges ChatGPT characterized as safe is one that any clinician would recognize as carrying a meaningful risk of fatal respiratory depression.
+The medical evidence on the specific combination at issue is robust and longstanding.
+The FDA has required black box warnings on benzodiazepines since 2016 about the serious risks of combining them with opioids, including respiratory depression and death.
+A substantial body of peer-reviewed literature and case reports has documented similar risks when kratom — which acts on opioid receptors — is combined with other central nervous system depressants.
+The interaction the family alleges ChatGPT characterized as safe is one that any clinician would recognize as carrying a meaningful risk of fatal respiratory depression.

 The "AI as unauthorized medical advisor" framing

-Angus Scott has framed the family's complaint, in part, as an unauthorized-practice-of-medicine case.
-His public position is that ChatGPT was functioning as a medical doctor in its exchanges with Sam, dispensing drug-interaction guidance, despite lacking any of the credentials, training, or licensure that authorize someone to do so.
+In statements to CBS News, the decedent's stepfather characterized the family's complaint, in part, as an unauthorized-practice-of-medicine case.
+He described ChatGPT as having functioned as a medical doctor in its exchanges with the decedent, dispensing drug-interaction guidance, despite lacking any of the credentials, training, or licensure that authorize someone to do so.

 OpenAI has positioned itself on the other side of that framing.
 The company's public response to CBS News emphasized that ChatGPT is not a substitute for medical or mental health care and that the company has continued to strengthen how the system responds in sensitive situations, with input from mental health experts.
-That posture — "we don't claim to provide medical advice, so don't blame us when users rely on the output as if it were medical advice" — will be the spine of OpenAI's defense.
+The company's position will be that ChatGPT carries adequate disclaimers about its limitations, that users are responsible for verifying health-related information with qualified professionals, and that no reasonable user would rely on a general-purpose chatbot as a substitute for medical advice.

 The doctrinal question this case foregrounds is whether a generative AI system that produces health-related guidance can be subject to the same regulatory and tort frameworks that govern the unauthorized practice of medicine.
 State unauthorized-practice statutes typically apply to natural persons holding themselves out as healthcare providers.
 Whether they extend to a software product whose outputs include drug interaction recommendations is genuinely unsettled.
 Some state medical boards have begun examining the question; no state has, to my knowledge, taken enforcement action of this kind against an AI company.

-The case the Scott complaint is patterned on: Raine v.
+The case the Turner-Scott complaint is patterned on: Raine v.
 OpenAI

 Adam Raine died on April 11, 2025 after months of escalating conversations with ChatGPT 4o.
 The original Raine complaint pleaded seven causes of action against OpenAI, its for-profit subsidiaries, CEO Sam Altman personally, and Doe employees and investors.
 It anchored on a California strict products liability framework: ChatGPT was alleged to be a product, GPT-4o's design risks were alleged to substantially outweigh its benefits, and safer alternative designs were alleged to have been both feasible and already implemented elsewhere in OpenAI's systems — including for copyright violations, where the company maintained categorical refusal behaviors it had stripped out for self-harm content.